concordion/concordion-website/_includes/tutorial.md

 {% elsif csharp %}

+The tutorial project is already configured with the Concordion dependencies needed to run this fixture as a test.
+It also has a 'Concordion.Tutorial' solution file you can open with Visual Studio.

-If you run the fixture as a NUnit test, for example from an IDE, the console will show the test results, such as:
+If you [run the fixture as a NUnit test]({{ site.baseurl }}/integrations/{{ page.fixture_language }}/{{ page.spec_type }}), the console will show the test results, such as:

 ~~~console
 ------ Test started: Assembly: Marketing.Mailshot.dll ------